actris-cloudnet/cloudnetpy/docs/html/_sources/api.rst.txt

 Categorize modules
 ------------------

-Categorize is a CloudnetPy's subpackage.
+Categorize is CloudnetPy's subpackage.
 It contains several modules that are used when creating the Cloudnet categorize file.